kaustubhk24/blog-portfolio/blog/2021-01-13-making-simple-calculator-in-javascript.md

 ---
-In this tutorial we will create imple Calculator in JavaScript
+In this tutorial we will create imple Calculator in javaScript